-1 i oi oquibito Required: Enrollment in fall 2009: Modules MKT 520 and MKT 530/531 Enrollment in fall 2010: Modules MKT 510 and MKT 520 and MKT 530/531 Enrollment in fall 2012: Modules MKT 510 and MKT 520 and MKT 531/MKT 532 (MKT 614)/MKT 540/MKT 560 Enrollment in fall 2013: Modules MKT 510 and MKT 520 and MKT 531/MKT 540/MKT 545/MKT 560 (not valid MKT 550, IS/MKT 500) (parallel attendance possible)
+Enrollment in fall 2009: Modules MKT 520 and MKT 530/531

+Enrollment in fall 2013: Modules MKT 510 and MKT 520 and MKT 531/MKT 540/MKT 545/MKT 560 (not valid MKT 550, IS/MKT 500)

+Recommended: not specified

 Obligatory registration: yes Further Information on registration: Website of the chair

 Courses Hours per week Self-study ECTS

 Seminar 2 10 6

 ECTS in total 6

 Form of Assessment The paper will account for 60% of the overall grade; the presentation will account for 40% of the overall grade.
 Students have to pass the paper before their presentation.

 Lecturer/Person in charge Prof. Dr. Sabine Kuester

 Duration of module 1 semester

 Offering Fall semester and Spring semester

 Language German, English

 Program-specific educational goals LG 1, LG 5

 Range of application Mannheim Master in Management, M.Sc.
 Business Education, Diplom Bus.
 Adm.